Degrees and Credentials

 Dr. Flanagan has previously taught at Brandeis University and in the Institut d'études politiques de Paris (Sciences Po) Europe-Asia program in Le Havre, France.
 He has conducted archival research in France and Germany.
 He speaks French and reads German.
 He plays guitar and violin, sings, and writes folk songs.

 Dr. Flanagan is a specialist in 20th century French and German history, with a focus on the Second World War and the early postwar period, transnational and borderlands history, war and society studies, political anthropology and the history of memory.
 He teaches broadly in the areas of European and world history.
-At Pitt-Bradford, he teaches survey, intermediate and upper-division courses including “Europe in the 20th Century,” “Global History,” “World War II,” “Colonial Empires in the Modern World” and “Fascism and Neo-Fascism.”
+At Pitt-Bradford, he teaches survey, intermediate and upper-division courses including “Renaissance and Reformation in Europe,” “Global History,” “World War II,” “Colonial Empires in the Modern World,” “East Asia: China, Korea, Japan” and “Fascism and Neo-Fascism.”

 Research, Accomplishments, and Publications